 Generalist Practice Behaviors

-Itvn‐F1 Critically choose and implement interventions to achieve practice goals and enhance capacities of clients and constituencies.
+Itvn‐F1 engage with clients and constituencies to critically choose and implement culturally responsive, evidence-informed interventions to achieve client and constituency goals; and

-Itvn-F2 Apply knowledge of human behavior and the social environment, person‐in-environment, and other multidisciplinary theoretical frameworks in interventions with clients and constituencies.

-Itvn‐F3 Use inter‐professional collaboration as appropriate to achieve beneficial practice outcomes.

-Itvn-F4 Negotiate, mediate, and advocate with and on behalf of diverse clients and constituencies.
+Itvn-F2 incorporate culturally responsive methods to negotiate, mediate, and advocate with and on behalf of clients and constituencies.

-Itvn‐F5 Facilitate effective transitions and endings that advance mutually agreed‐on goals.

 Competency 9 –Evaluate Practice with Individuals, Families, Groups, Organizations, and Communities

 Social workers understand that evaluation is an ongoing component of the dynamic and interactive process of social work practice with, and on behalf of, diverse individuals, families, groups, organizations and communities.
 Social workers recognize the importance of evaluating processes and outcomes to advance practice, policy, and service delivery effectiveness.
 Social workers understand theories of human behavior and the social environment, and critically evaluate and apply this knowledge in evaluating outcomes.
 Social workers understand qualitative and quantitative methods for evaluating outcomes and practice effectiveness.